dombroks/Hire_Me/README.md

 ## How to Run

-For getting more understanding, you can donwload the project and upload it to your android studio.
+For getting more understanding, you can donwload the project and upload it to your android studio and run it.

 ## Notes